SakuraBlossomTree/Soundify/README.md

 #### This App is still in the making and is not yet finished if you experience any bugs or such please let me know by opening a issue

+#### You have to select an instance first in the Settings menu then the Music will start being used

 #### The list of bugs will be in the bugs section

 <img src="./screenshots/Screenshot_20231106-093740.png" alt="Screenshot 1" />